merfik933/FreelanceFinder/README.md

 To ensure correct operation, the following environment variables must be set:

 * `FREELANCEHUNT_TOKEN` – Token for accessing the FreelanceHunt API.
   Instructions on how to obtain it can be found in the official documentation: `https://apidocs.freelancehunt.com`
+* `TELEGRAM_TOKEN` – Token used to access the Telegram Bot API.
+  You must create a new bot via [BotFather](https://t.me/BotFather), the official Telegram bot for creating and managing bots, to obtain this token.